 I can’t remember a time when I wasn’t writing.
 A lifetime ago, I kicked off a journalism career as a copy runner, getting the copy from the newsroom to paste-up in the basement of my local newspaper.
 Since then, I’ve worked as a professional writer at daily newspapers, magazines, and online publications across North America.

-If awards get you excited, I’ve had the honor of receiving a few.
-They include the National (U.S.) Mental Health Association Media Award and The Golden Bell Award for a series in which I spent six months detailing the lives of three people with schizophrenia forced out of Illinois hospitals during the state’s mental health reform.
+I’ve received the National (U.S.) Mental Health Association Media Award and The Golden Bell Award for a series in which I spent six months detailing the lives of three people with schizophrenia.
 I also earned numerous Associated Press and Society of Professional Journalists awards for news writing in the United States.

 Born in the mist of Niagara Falls, N.Y., I grew up in Colorado at the base of the Rocky Mountains.
 I crossed the border into Canada many years later after agreeing to marry some Canadian guy on our second date (we’ve been married eighteen years now, so . . .)